-y say I looked like Sue does now. -now-when I am coming to know, through books and Sue, vit all might have been, I am faded and old and coarse, teeth are yellow, my hands hard with callous; skin has brown patches where once the roses of spring bloomed.

-has a follower, a young professor of the school, has taught her, with his fine manner and easy grace, to be a lady: reads poetry to her, and brings her roses with dew on them; ok and look at it and, then, I look at my own daughter think of the mother I might have the father I might have given her.
+I must have had beauty, then, They say I looked like Sue does now.
+And-now-when I am coming to know, through books and Sue, How it all might have been, I am faded and old and coarse, My teeth are yellow, my hands hard with callous; My skin has brown patches where once the roses of spring bloomed.
+Sue has a follower, a young professor of the school, Who has taught her, with his fine manner and easy grace, to be a lady: He reads poetry to her, and brings her roses with dew on them; And pictures, one a madonna and child; I look and look at it and, then, I look at my own daughter And think of the mother I might have been And the father I might have given her.

-ght, I shall tell her of my belated vision and my dreams of her; callous on my hands shall grow hicker with toil she may go to the college and learn to be a lady.
+Tonight, I shall tell her of my belated vision and my dreams of her; The callous on my hands shall grow thicker with toil That she may go to the college and learn to be a lady.
 FLORA SHUFELT RIVOLA.

 To Fritz Kreisler

-KE one who knows the sword He plays d up from out the caves of tone
+IKE one who knows the sword He plays

-aps the wild vision gods overthrown!
+And up from out the caves of tone Leaps the wild vision Of gods overthrown!

 JAMES WALDO FAWCETT.